FluegelsApps/iot-utilities/IoT-Utilities-Privacy-Statement_EN.md

 - If consent has been given for data processing to the extent specified in this privacy statement (Art.
 6 Para.
 1 a) GDPR).

 Consent to data processing can be given when the app is started for the first time.
-The app cannot be used without consent.Consents are always voluntary and can be freely revoked at any time.
+The app cannot be used without consent.
+Consents are always voluntary and can be freely revoked at any time.
 To revoke the consent the app have to be uninstalled or the app data being deleted under:

 Android:
 Settings -> Apps -> IoT Utilities -> Uninstall